Skip to main content

 Click To Learn More About Disability Insurance

-Long Term Disability (LTD) provides a monthly benefit if you are unable to perform your regular job (during the first two years of your disability) or any reasonable job (after two years of disability) due to illness or injury.
+MetLife is the administer Northwestern's Long Term Disability (LTD) plans.
+LTD provides a monthly benefit if you are unable to perform your regular job (during the first two years of your disability) or any reasonable job (after two years of disability) due to illness or injury.